eldad1221/animated-couscous/README.md

-# AWS Vault
+# AWS Parameter Store
-Parameters vault for your backend software project using AWS Parameter Store
+Parameters store (vault) for your backend software project using AWS Parameter Store

 ### Why AWS Parameter Store
 Usually in every backend project there is a use of environment variables for holding values that can differ for each environment or need to be change from time to time.